VulcanJS/Vulcan/README.md

 The best way to get support is the #nova channel in the [Telescope Slack Chatroom](http://slack.telescopeapp.org).

 You can also check out the [Nova roadmap on Trello](https://trello.com/b/dwPR0LTz/nova-roadmap) to see what needs to be done.

+## Deployment

+The recommended way to deploy Nova is by using [MupX](https://github.com/arunoda/meteor-up/tree/mupx).

 ## Settings